ChristopherA/intro-mac-command-line/part1-basics.md

 {your computer name}:~ {your user name}$ 🁢
 ```

-The command `pwd` is short for 'print working directory' which basically means "Where am I now?".
+The command `pwd` is short for 'present working directory' which basically means "Where am I now?".
 The result of `pwd` is the _path_ to where any commands without arguments will default to.

-Whenever you first open the Terminal, it will open by default with your working directory starting at your _home_ directory.
-Your home directory on the Mac will almost always be /Users/{your user name}, the directory that contains your Desktop, Documents, Downloads, Movies, Music, Pictures and Public directories.
-To see this list, enter the `ls` command:

 ```
 {your computer name}:~ {your user name}$ ls